-Your free annual credit report does not include your credit score, but it's available for a fee.
+Your free annual credit report does not include your credit score, but it's available, often for a fee.
+You can get your credit score, from several sources, such as your credit card statement or buying it from one of the three major credit reporting agencies.
 When you buy your score, you often get information on how you can improve it.

 A credit reporting agency (CRA) is a company that collects information about where you live and work, how you pay your bills, whether or not you have been sued, arrested, or filed for bankruptcy.
 All of this information is combined together in a credit report.
 A CRA will then sell your credit report to creditors, employers, insurers, and others.
 These companies will use these reports to make decisions about extending credit, jobs, and insurance policies to you.